Organization

 • Calling telephone number.

-The SBC (Session Border Controller) is any network device that sends SIP INVITE messages to ClearIP.
+The SBC (Session Border Controller) is any network device that sends SIP INVITEs to ClearIP.
 ClearIP uses the general term SBC to represent any SIP device, such as a softswitch, Private Branch eXchange (PBX) or SIP proxy.
 ClearIP only accepts SIP INVITEs from IP addresses that are configured as an SBC.
 All other network traffic is refused by ClearIP.

 When ClearIP receives a SIP INVITE from an SBC, it matches the INVITE to a specific User, Group, Service Provider, and Operator by searching the INVITE for information that identifies the User.